Interested in becoming a member of the CWS Board of Directors? Learn more.

 Dr. Shirley Cason Reed currently serves as International President of the Women’s Missionary Society of the African Methodist Episcopal Church.
 She is a member of the Tullie Quinn Missionary Society of Ward AME Church in Washington, D.C.
 She has served the Women’s Missionary Society for more than 34 years, as Connectional Recording Secretary, Connectional Chair of Membership & Recruitment, Connectional Chair of Special Missions, and President of local societies.

-Carl Thong is an entrepreneur who most recently founded the Sunstone Group, headquartered in Singapore.
-Carl is currently completing his Master of Arts in Theological Studies.
+Carl Thong is an entrepreneur who founded the Sunstone Group, headquartered in Singapore.
+Carl is currently completing his Doctorate in Strategic Leadership.
+He has a Master of Arts in Theological Studies.
 He is often engaged as a strategy consultant by NGOs and government organizations to drive innovation and leadership initiatives.
-Clients include Credit Suisse, the Singapore Tourism Board, Infocomm Development Authority of Singapore, and American Airlines.
+Clients include Credit Suisse, the Singapore Tourism Board and Infocomm Development Authority of Singapore.
 He sits on a number of boards, and his hobbies include practicing Tae Kwon Do with his family, reading the Bible and playing musical instruments.

 Marshall Toplansky helps organizations to use information to make better, faster decisions, bringing insight to management decision-making.
 Most recently, he led the development of KPMG’s thinking around the value of data and analytics, as managing director of its Center of Excellence.
 Marshall is a Harvard MBA and spent his early career at Ogilvy & Mather in New York and Washington, D.C.
 He currently lives in California and speaks Chinese (Mandarin), Spanish, and conversational French.